Studio

 Tools

 Manage which integrations the agent can use.
 Your connected tools appear under Agent's tools; browse Other Available Tools to add more.
-For each tool you can choose which connected accounts the agent may act through, and you can build a custom script tool in Python for bespoke logic.
+For each tool you can choose which connected accounts the agent may act through, and set per-action guardrails.
 See Tools for how connecting and guardrails work.

 Runs

-The history of the agent's automated runs (as opposed to chats).
-Each row shows the run's title, type, status, and when it was last updated.
+The history of the agent's runs — both scheduled runs and the ones you trigger with Run now.
+Each row shows the run's title, status, and when it was last updated.
+Statuses include Starting, Running, Waiting for input (an approval is needed), Completed, Failed, and Cancelled.
 Click any run to read its full transcript.
-This tab is also where you manage schedules (below).
+Filter by status or date, or search across runs.

 Impact

 Measures the agent against its KPIs.
-After each interaction, CatalEx scores the agent (0–100) on each KPI and records what worked and what needs improvement.
-The tab shows current scores, trends, and sparklines over your chosen time window, and lets you add or remove KPIs.
+After each run, CatalEx scores the agent (0–100) on each KPI and records what worked and what needs improvement.
+The tab shows current scores, trends, and sparklines over your chosen window (Last 7 days / Last 30 days), and lets you add or remove KPIs.
 Pausing measurement here also pauses evolution.

 Evolution

 This is where the agent improves itself.
-Based on its KPI observations, the agent proposes changes to its instructions, memory, and tools.
-You review each proposal — Approve, Edit, Compare (a side-by-side diff), or Reject — then commit the approved changes as a new version.
-Every version is kept, so you can compare versions or roll back at any time.
+Based on its KPI observations, the agent proposes changes to its instructions, memory, tools, and KPIs.
+You review each proposal — Approve, Edit, Compare (a side-by-side diff), or Reject — then the approved changes become a new version.
+Every version is kept in a history timeline, so you can compare versions or restore an earlier one at any time.
+Use Evolve now to trigger a cycle on demand.
 Evolution requires impact measurement to be turned on.

 Scheduling recurring runs

 Agents can run automatically on a recurring basis.
-Schedules are managed from the Runs tab — click Schedules (the button reads Create schedule when you have none, or Schedules (N) once you do).
+Schedules are managed from the Schedules button in the agent's header (it reads Create schedule when you have none, or Schedules (N) once you do).

 An agent can have any number of schedules.
 To add one, click Add schedule and choose: